 Reason #5: Your blog can connect you with people, ideas and opportunities you would otherwise miss.
 This last reason is why I keep blogging.
 This blog — and you — have given me profound insight on my life.
 Sometimes, clarity comes from simply getting down the words that were rattling in my head.
 Add to that the comments, which get me looking at things in different ways.
 The interaction with you is 21st century magic-making.
 And couldn’t we all use a little more magic?

 If you want to give blogging a try, consider this fact: You can get started for free.
 If you want a simple, user-friendly setup, go to Google’s Blogger.com.
-If you like messing with tech design, then try WordPress.com, which gives more design options but demands more work.
-(Note: This website is a design that I bought from DIYThemes.com but there’s no need to go that route unless it appeals to you.)
+If you like messing with tech design, then try WordPress.com, which offers more design options but demands more work.

 Yes, the learning curve can be steep.
 But the struggle is worth it.
 If you have questions or comments, I’m here to help.
 Good luck!